 CoffeeGeek

 I often get asked my opinion on a particular grinder or espresso machine by someone looking to make a major purchase.
 I always recommend going to CoffeeGeek to complete their research.
-CoffeeGeek has detailed reviews and forums with many other coffee geeks that can help you decide which coffee equipment is best for you.
+CoffeeGeek has detailed reviews and forums with many other coffee geeks to help you decide which coffee equipment is best for you.

 In addition to extensive coffee equipment reviews, Mark from CoffeeGeek has a Flickr channel full of outstanding coffee photos.
 This photo is titled Building yet another Americano.